vishvAsa/AgamaH/AryaH/hinduism/AchAraH/articles/holy-ground_Bakker/02_Studies_in_the_Early_History_and_Culture_of_North_India/20_The_Temple_of_maNDaleshvarasvAmin.md

 62.8–26\).
 Then Śiva says that,

-Because she \[Tilottamā\], as well as the gods, has circumambulated Him in a circle \( maṇd

-. ala\), this place on Mṭ Vindhya, which is sacred to Him, will be called Ma-ṇḍaleśvara, and He will always be present here.
+Because she \[Tilottamā\], as well as the gods, has circumambulated Him in a circle \( maṇḍala\), this place on Mṭ Vindhya, which is sacred to Him, will be called Ma-ṇḍaleśvara, and He will always be present here.
 43

 The story continues, again in the words of Yokochi.

-After sending Tilottamā to the demons, all the gods huddle together̥ They see Parameśvara in their midsṭ Because He appeared in the midst of the gods while they were huddling together \( piṇd

-. yamāna\), He was called Piṇḍāreśvara there.
+After sending Tilottamā to the demons, all the gods huddle together̥ They see Parameśvara in their midsṭ Because He appeared in the midst of the gods while they were huddling together \( piṇḍyamāna\), He was called Piṇḍāreśvara there.
 44

 A holy place called Piṇḍāraka is known to the Mahābhārata \(MBh 13.26.54\), and other places with this name are known to several Purāṇas.